ibm-cloud-docs/watson-assistant/webhook-post.md

     You must specify a URL that uses the SSL protocol, so specify a URL that begins with `https`.

-    You cannot use a webhook to call a {{site.data.keyword.openwhisk_short}} action that uses token-based Identity and Access Management (IAM) authentication.
-However, you can make a call to a {{site.data.keyword.openwhisk_short}} web action or a secured web action.
-    {: important}

 1. In the **Secret** field, add a private key to pass with the request that can be used to authenticate with the external service.

     The key must be specified as a text string, such as `purple unicorn`.
 The maximum length is 1,024 characters.
 You cannot specify a context variable.